 Now that we have the preliminaries out of the way, let’s look at the various evidence used to identify areas struck by meteors.
 Number one on the list is iridium.
 Iridium the second densest metal on earth and is also one of the rarest.
 It is found naturally in igneous rock and is believed to be made in the heat and pressure of volcanic reactions.
 It is thought that there is a substantial amount of Iridium in the earth’s crust.
 Iridium is believed to be one of the primary components of asteroids and meteors, which is why scientists look for it at proposed asteroid impact sites.
 Iridium is found at Chicxulub.

 The second indicator of meteor strike is tektites.
 Tektites are essentially naturally formed glass shaped objects of varying colors which are believed to be formed by meteor impacts.
 They are high in silica, though not as much as glass.
 There is a lot more to tektites than I can go into in this article.
 For our purposes, it suffices to say that tektites are indicators of a meteor impact.

 The third evidence of a meteor impact is the one that has been called into question.
 This is what is known as shocked quartz, which is what you see in the article’s image.
 Essentially shocked quartz is quartz that has been pressurized quickly.
 Scientists tell us that shock waves more than 50,000 times the current pressure of the earth’s atmosphere to create shocked quartz.
 Until recently, it was believed that this amount of pressure could only have been applied by impacts from the atmosphere.
 However, the study I referenced at the beginning of this article has completely flipped this on its head.
-In tests performed by University of Pennsylvania mineralogist Reno Giere, lightning bolts were found to generate shock waves 70,000 times the current pressure of earth’s atmosphere.
+In tests performed by the University of Pennsylvania mineralogist Reno Giere, lightning bolts were found to generate shock waves 70,000 times the current pressure of the earth’s atmosphere.
 This is more than enough to create shocked quartz.
 Thus it is no longer possible for geologists to classify an area as an impact zone simply based on shocked quartz.